exitvillain/c-shell/README.md

 ---

+## Version 1

+In version 1, i built a tokenizer manualy without using strtok or the string type.
+Basic command execution works using fork() and execvp(),

+## Version 2

+Implemented piping.

+## Version 3

+File redirection
+coming soon

 ## Summary

 This project is a minimal Unix-like shell written in C that demonstrates how command execution works at a low level.